How To Install A Secondary Containment System On Your Geotextile Fabric?

 Over the past few decades, various containment liners have addressed these concerns by providing a complete containment system that makes it possible to pump the spill cleanly from the containment area while preventing spill migration and soil contamination.
 The industry has migrated towards the use of geo-membranes that provide a very low permeability barrier to control fluid penetration and soil contamination.

-Geo-membranes are normally made from thin, relatively continuous polymeric sheets or a composite of a thermoset polymer applied to a synthetic geotextile.
+Usually, geo-membranes are made from thin, mostly continuous polymeric sheets or a mix of a thermoset polymer and a synthetic geotextile.
 The seams between the sheets of geotextile fabric are normally sealed and glued together using weld seaming or glues for polymeric sheet goods or using

 the coating system for spray-in-place liners.

 It is advantageous to mention that this same process is also used to rehabilitate concrete containment and severely pitted steel containment in other types of industrial segments.
-The overriding objective is to seal off any substrates that are porous.
+The overriding objective is to seal off any porous substrates.

 ArmorThane’s ArmorLiner is a state-of-the-art rigid containment solution that some of the world’s largest oil and natural gas producers use.
 ArmorLiner is a polyurea elastomer coating on geotextile membranes to deliver permanent spill prevention.
 The system is effective at both containing spills and preventing soil contamination.